ANGOSTURA: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Cuspareine, an alkaloid with possible analgesic properties, is another significant ingredient in Angostura.
 According to research, cuspareine interacts with the brain’s opioid receptors to lessen pain.

-Another bioactive ingredient in Angostura called galipeine has antioxidant and anti-tumor effects.
+Another bioactive ingredient in Angostura called galipeine has and anti-tumor effects.
 This substance suppresses the development of cancer cells in vitro, indicating that it may have application in the treatment of cancer.

 Finally, the Angostura alkaloid angosturine may have antiviral properties.
 This substance prevents the replication of a number of viruses, including the influenza virus and the herpes simplex virus.